danh12151/flutter-dev-test/README.md

 ## How to run this application

-Prerequisite: Install Flutter SDK and Flutter plugin following this guide in [Flutter Documentation](https://docs.flutter.dev/get-started/install)
+Prerequisite: Install Flutter SDK, Flutter plugin for IDE and an Android/iOS simulator.Specific guides can be found from this [Get started guide from the official Flutter Documentation website](https://docs.flutter.dev/get-started/install).

 1. Clone this repo from GitHub.
 2. Open the project in your preferred IDE (e.g. Android Studio, VS Code).